neo4j/neo4j-dotnet-driver/README.md

 ```

 #### Value Types

-The driver currently exposes values in the record in the record as of `object` type.
+Values in a record are currently exposed as of `object` type.
-The underlying types of the returned values depend on the corresponding Cypher types.
+The underlying types of these values are determined by their Cypher types.

-The mapping between Cypher types and the types used by this driver (to represent the Cypher type):
+The mapping between driver types and Cypher types are listed in the table bellow:

 | Cypher Type | Driver Type
 | ---: | :--- |